How to Calculate Home Office Expenses and Depreciation

 The Rules for Claiming Home Office Expenses

-- Your office are must be used only for business purposes.
+- Your office space must be used only for business purposes.
 If it does double-duty as your family's TV room, it does not qualify as your "office."
 The Internal Revenue Service calls this "regular and exclusive use."

 How to Calculate Your Home Office Expenses